27 Places to See in Rome: A Local’s Guide to Rome in 2026

 3. I Fori Imperiali:

-The Imperial Forums of Rome are a unique architectural complex and a collection of monumental squares built between 46 BC and 113 A.D.
-They are considered the center of political activity in ancient Rome, a place enriched with structures and buildings over the centuries.
+The Imperial Forums are a unique architectural complex made of monumental squares built between 46 BC and 113 AD.
+They were the absolute center of political activity in ancient Rome, and over the centuries, they were enriched with incredible structures that still stand today.
+You definitely have to include a visit to them in your 3-day Rome itinerary to truly feel the weight of history.

 Opening Time: Every day from 10.30 am to 7.15 pm.